ahmadajmi/learning-javascript/chapter2.md

 #### Indentation

-Always consider making a desision on code indentation.
+Always consider making a decision on code indentation.
 This will help you and your team.
 Personally I use [EditorConfig](http://editorconfig.org/).

 #### Curly Braces

-Always use them even with a single statement in a foor loop
+Always use them even with a single statement in a for loop

 ``` javascript
 // bad practice